pasqualerossi/42-Piscine/README.md

 C03 and C04. </br>

 - If you missed the first and second Rush projects (Rush00 & Rush01), then don't really worry about this Rush project (Rush02). </br>
 - This week continue with your C Projects and Exam Preparation.
-Improving your C concepts & coding skills and your algorithms.
+Improving your C concepts & coding skills, along your algorithms.

 </br>
 Week 4: